-Configuring NetFlow Export
+Configuring Network Devices for NetFlow Export

 In terms of NetFlow export, there are two basic types of network devices:

 - Exporters network devices capable of netflow statistics export (for instance routers or L3 switches). - Server the computer that collects netflow statistics from exporters.
 This is also the computer on which NetVizura NetFlow Analyzer is installed.